kwonjunhyuk9/skema/README.md

 ### Description

 **Dancing With Life** is a web project designed to explore various topics and technologies in web development.
-The project includes sections such as HTML, CSS, JavaScript, Functional Programming (FP), Object-Oriented Programming (OOP), Built in objects, API integrations, React, and more.
+The project includes sections such as HTML, CSS, JavaScript, React, Next, Built in objects, API integrations, and more.

 ### TODO

+- @font-family
+- @keyframes
 - Use React
 - Use Next
 - Languages